 A gravel access road and space for parking will be provided at each substation site to allow maintenance staff access to the site under all weather conditions.
 The substations will be positioned with access to a public road.
-Access roads will be approximately 5 m wide and the substation sites will provide enough space for maintenance and emergency vehicles that may need to access the site.
+Access roads will be approximately 6 m wide and the substation sites will provide enough space for maintenance and emergency vehicles that may need to access the site.
 The grade of access roads will be kept to a minimum to allow the potential transport of heavy machinery and to minimise water erosion.

 Roads into and around the substation sites and hard standing and pavement areas will be constructed, suitable for anticipated weight of plant, vehicles and equipment and amount of traffic anticipated over the life of the substation.
-The internal roads within the substation will be bitumen finished and external access roads gravel finished.
-All other areas of the substation yard will be covered with crushed rock.